basho/riak_kv/docs/tabular_buckets.md

 ## Abstract
-Riak TS is built upon Riak KV which is built upon Riak Core in so much as Riak Core was factored out of a monolithic Riak KV and in so much as Riak TS utilizes several function call paths of Riak KV but fundamentally differs as neither the table nor a record within a table is a Riak Object in the sense that consumers as well as developers of Riak KV have committed to memory, the rules to reason about to guarantee eventual consistency in an AP system.
+Riak TS is built upon Riak KV which is built upon Riak Core in so much as Riak Core was factored out of a monolithic Riak KV and in so much as Riak TS utilizes several function call paths of Riak KV.
+However, Riak TS fundamentally differs as neither the table nor a record within a table is a Riak Object in the sense that consumers as well as developers of Riak KV have committed to memory, the rules to reason about to guarantee eventual consistency in an AP system.
 To create a coherent understanding of Riak TS Table and Record entities, we will explore the operations that act upon these entities with specific callouts to differences between the TS entities and Riak KV ~entities Bucket Type, Bucket, Key, and Object.